Standing up for victims of CSE

 - I have consistently held the Council and the Police to account, publicly challenging their response and their commitment to ensuring justice is comprehensively delivered for all victims.

 - I have worked on legislation in Parliament to prevent early release of perpetrators guilty of serious sexual offences.
-This Government has already increased sentences, but it is my firm conviction that we can go further.
+This Government has since increased sentences and reviewed automatic early release, but it is my firm conviction that we can go further.

 - I have worked with parole board and Victims’ Commissioner to ensure victims were supported at the time of the release of offenders.